Welcome

 Finding the answers

-While I was collecting information in various museums and institutes, I found that, although many people had seen all kinds of bronze bells, very often they had not recognized the tiger bells as being different from other pellet bells.
+While collecting information in various museums and institutes, I found that, although many people had seen all kinds of bronze bells, very often they had not recognized the tiger bells as being different from other pellet bells.
+Even an expert on Siberian shamanism as the late S. M. Shirokogoroff, who had seen and described many shaman costumes often decorated with dozens of tiger bells, did not mention the face-like motif.
 Those who had noticed the particular design were satisfied with the observation that these bells were apparently of Chinese origin.
-Yet, the number of observations is vast and there are now reports of tiger bells in the Philippines, Indonesia, Thailand, Malaysia, Vietnam, Laos, China, Korea, Singapore, Taiwan, Outer and Inner Mongolia, S.E Siberia, Tuva, Burma, Nepal, Bhutan, Tibet, Bangladesh, India, Northwest Pakistan, Afghanistan, Syria, Turkey, Russia and even Malta.
+Yet, the number of observations is vast and there are now reports of tiger bells in The Philippines, Indonesia, Thailand, Malaysia, Vietnam, Laos, China, Korea, Singapore, Taiwan, Mongolia, former Inner Mongolia, SE Siberia, Tuva, Burma, Nepal, Bhutan, Tibet, Bangladesh, India, Northwest Pakistan, Afghanistan, Syria, Turkey, Russia and even in Malta, the Netherlands, Nigeria and Wales (Grt.
+Britain).
 Also, I found that there are distinctly different types of tiger bells, and variations within these types.

 A silver prayer mill, from Tibet

-Go back, to the top of the page
+Go back, to the top of the page,

 or continue to the next page